GOT QUESTIONS? WE HAVE ANSWERS

 Q: Can I write a letter to a specific service member?

-A: No. Due to military privacy regulations, we cannot distribute individual names or addresses.
-All letters should be addressed generically—such as “Dear Hero” or “Dear Service Member.”
+A: No. All letters should be addressed generically—such as “Dear Hero” or “Dear Service Member.”

 Q: Why do my letters have to be handwritten?